curl/curl/docs/CONTRIBUTE.md

 ### Documentation

 Writing docs is dead boring and one of the big problems with many open source projects.
-Someone's gotta do it.
-It makes it a lot easier if you submit a small description of your fix or your new features with every contribution so that it can be swiftly added to the package documentation.
+But someone's gotta do it!
+It makes things a lot easier if you submit a small description of your fix or your new features with every contribution so that it can be swiftly added to the package documentation.

 The documentation is always made in man pages (nroff formatted) or plain ASCII files.
 All HTML files on the web site and in the release archives are